1.6

 Step Two: Share and Define Values (10 min)

 Ask volunteers to name their top values.
 Once a few participants have shared their top values and some common themes emerge, invite participants to discuss how they defined these values.
 This can be done in small groups, if needed.
-The goal is to acknowledge that common values are often interrupted differently.
+The goal is to acknowledge that common values are often interpreted differently.

 Step Three: Rank and Define Values in Response to Particular Issues (20 min)